xuankimtran/docs-1/pages/katalon-studio/docs/dependencies-management-gradle-support.md

 * To sync Gradle tasks when you change the `build.gradle` file, on the top right corner, click the **Refresh Tasks for All Projects** button.

-* To view and use Katalon Gradle tasks, click on the three-dot buttons and select **Show All Tasks** on the top right corner.
+* To view and use Katalon Gradle tasks, on the top right corner, click on the three-dot button and select **Show All Tasks**.

    <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/gradle/context-menu.png" width=50%>